 What is a CNC Fixture?

 A CNC fixture is key in CNC machining.
 It stabilizes and positions the workpiece.
-It holds the workpiece securely.
+In addition, it holds the workpiece securely.
 It does so during machining.
 This ensures the material does not move and stays aligned with the tool.
 This is critical to achieving the high precision and accuracy required for CNC machining operations.
 Fixtures are customized to the size and shape of the workpiece.
 They provide a conforming fit, which greatly reduces the risk of error.
 This improves the efficiency and quality of the machining process.

 The main difference between CNC jigs and fixtures is their function and application.
 Both improve the accuracy and repeatability of machining.
 But, jigs mainly hold and position workpieces.
 In contrast, fixtures guide the cutting tool.
 They provide positioning and direction for the tool.